pivot-access-ltd/bma-offline-docs/backup/concepts-and-terms.md

 <a href="#heading--vm-hosts"><h2 id="heading--vm-hosts">VM hosts</h2></a>

 VM hosts, also called composable hardware, allow for the dynamic composition of machines from a pool of available hardware resources (e.g. disk space, memory, cores).
-See [Introduction to VM hosting](/t/introduction-to-vm-hosting/1524) for details.

 <a href="#heading--zones"><h2 id="heading--zones">Zones</h2></a>

 A physical zone, or just zone, is an organisational unit that contains nodes where each node is in one, and only one, zone.
 Later, while in production, a node can be taken (allocated) from a specific zone (or not from a specific zone).
 Since zones, by nature, are custom-designed (except for the 'default' zone), they provide more flexibility than a similar feature offered by a public cloud service (ex: availability zones).

 Some prime examples of zone usage include fault-tolerance, service performance, and power management.
-See [Zone examples](/t/zone-examples/784) for an elaboration.

 A newly installed MAAS comes with a default zone which contains all nodes unless you create a new zone.
 You can therefore safely ignore the entire concept if you're not interested in leveraging zones.